Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ### Rhythmic Possession: Forebearers’ Fortification

 At level 20, as the frenzy of battle washes over you completely, you become one with the blade you are sworn to.
-When you are at 5 stacks of Rhythm or above, you automatically gain the benefits of the Block reaction when you are hit with an attack.
+When you are at 5 stacks of Rhythm or above, the first time each turn that you are hit by an attack you automatically gain the benefits of the Block reaction when you are hit with an attack.
 You may not use the Block reaction (or benefit from any other effects that grant its effect) while this effect is active.